This post may contain affiliate links

 - Preheat oven to 375 degrees and line two 9x11 baking dishes with parchment paper

-- Place riced cauliflower in a microwave safe bowl with 2 tbsp of water and heat covered for 2 minutes to soften
+- Place riced cauliflower in a microwave safe bowl with 2 tablespoon of water and heat covered for 2 minutes to soften

 - Heat 1 tbs of oil in a large skillet